M3SOulu/TrendMiningPython/Readme.md

 - Navigate into individual directories and run the files
 - The graphs/images will be saved to Output folder and other information will be printed into console.
 - Explore other methods in `DTM_class.py` file

+## Word Clouds
+- Navigate to the `Word_clouds` directory
+- Navigate into individual directories and run the files
+- The graphs/images will be saved to Output folder and other information will be printed into console.
+- Explore other methods in `cloud_generator.py` file

+## Timeline and Popularity
+- Navigate to the `Timeline_and_popularity` directory
+- Navigate into individual directories and run the files
+- The graphs/images will be saved to Output folder and other information will be printed into console.
+- Explore other methods in `timeline_and_popularity.py` file

+## LDA
+- Navigate to the `LDA` directory
+- Navigate into individual directories and run the files
+- The graphs/images will be saved to Output folder and other information will be printed into console.
+- Explore other methods in `LDA.py` file